-No one likes to spend time talking about the possibility of their own death.
-Much less planning for it with their family.
-Adding the complexity of understanding how your military benefits factor in makes it even worse.
+No one likes to spend time talking about the possibility of their own death, much less planning for it with their family.
+Adding the complexity of understanding how your military benefits factor in makes it even more challenging.
 But at some point, you have to have the conversation — no matter how uncomfortable it may be.

-There are a wide variety of financial benefits and services for survivors of veterans who die because of a service-connected reason.
-Please note, each of these programs has specific eligibility requirements and should be fully researched.
+There are a wide variety of financial benefits and services for survivors of Veterans who die due to a service-connected condition.
+Please note, each of these programs has specific eligibility requirements.

-- Dependency and Indemnity Compensation (DIC) is a tax-free monetary benefit for qualified survivors of service members who died in the line of duty or as a result of a service-related injury or disease
+- Dependency and Indemnity Compensation (DIC) is a tax-free monetary benefit for qualified survivors of servicemembers who died in the line of duty or as a result of a service-related injury, disease or disability.

-- Survivors pension or death pension is a tax-free monetary benefit for qualified low-income, un-remarried surviving spouses and/or unmarried children of a deceased veteran with wartime service
+- Survivors pension or death pension is a tax-free monetary benefit for qualified low-income, un-remarried surviving spouses and/or unmarried children of deceased Veterans with wartime service.

 - GI Bill Programs: